 Ultimately, revamping the natural habitat of Nairobi National Park through invasive species eradication exemplifies a holistic conservation approach that integrates scientific knowledge, community action, ecological restoration, and adaptive governance.
 Though complete elimination of invasive species remains a formidable challenge, incremental progress through coordinated efforts enhances the park’s ecological integrity and supports the recovery of native biodiversity that wildlife populations depend upon (Kenya Wildlife Services, 2025).
 Continued commitment to eradication, combined with proactive restoration and monitoring, will improve habitat quality, strengthen ecosystem function, and safeguard the park’s unique position as a protected wildlife refuge within a rapidly changing urban landscape.

-Scholars emphasize core principles for adaptive governance, such as flexibility, collaboration, and learning, however, environmental legislation often fails to align with these principles, especially regarding polycentric governance and cross-sectoral collaboration (Matagi, 2026).
+Scholars emphasize core principles for adaptive governance, such as flexibility, collaboration, and learning; however, environmental legislation often fails to align with these principles, especially regarding polycentric governance and cross-sectoral collaboration (Matagi, 2026).
 Polycentric systems decentralize decision-making to local bodies with indigenous knowledge, which is vital for effective biodiversity management.
 Yet, these systems often overlook traditional institutions that are respected within local communities, hindering their potential in invasive species management and conservation.

 The devastating "Black Summer" wildfires in Australia (2019-2020), along with the Canadian Prairies’ success (2021-2024) and the 2025 Athi basin wildfire in NNP, highlight the importance of Prescribed Burning as a conservation strategy.
 These events demonstrate how controlled burning can enhance biodiversity and restore habitats, emphasizing its significance for park preservation (Mccaffrey, 2025).
 At this point, prescribed burning is no longer merely an idealistic slogan but the most feasible strategy to eradicate invasive species at NNP.